lextm/jekyll-theme-chirpy/_posts/2007-11-30-cross-platform-object-pascal-part-ii.md

 After about 3 years, everything changes.
 Now, Eclipse based IDE is so popular (CodeGear uses it for JBuilder and 3rdRails) and Microsoft releases Visual Studio Shell.
 Look like that RO made a better choice.

 RO announces that it will add support to MonoDevelop.
-Let’s wait and see what will happen.
+Let's wait and see what will happen.

 # The Language